etemadir/CollaborativeTeamFormation/README.md

 # run preprocessing by passing the location and dataset
 datapreprocessing.createdata("./data/","android")
  ```
+The datasets are publicly available at https://archive.org/details/stackexchange.
+For each dataset, three files as  Posts.xml, Tags.xml, and Users.xml are required for the data preprocessing phase.

  ##### e.g. 2 generate train and test data
 ```python
 #import CollaborativeTF class to run the framework